AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 `Aliased` Parameters
 ----------------------

-* To ensure subprogram parameter is always referenceable through an access value, define it as :ada:`aliased`
+* To ensure a subprogram parameter is always referenceable through an access value, define it as :ada:`aliased`

 .. code:: Ada